iamHrithikRaj/gip/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added `t.Parallel()` to new test functions where appropriate

 ### Testing
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works (TDD approach)
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] I have run `make test` and all tests pass
+- [ ] I have run `cargo test` and all tests pass
-- [ ] I have run `golangci-lint run ./...` with no errors
+- [ ] I have run `cargo clippy -- -D warnings` with no errors
+- [ ] I have run `cargo fmt` to format the code
 - [ ] Test coverage has not decreased

 ### Documentation
 - [ ] I have updated the documentation accordingly
-- [ ] I have added godoc comments for new exported functions/types
+- [ ] I have added doc comments for new public functions/types
 - [ ] I have updated CONTRIBUTING.md if needed
 - [ ] I have added package-level documentation if creating a new package